 Botox is commonly used in esthetic procedures to minimize the look of fine lines and wrinkles.
 But, you may not know that Botox was originally used in eye care.
 In fact, an ophthalmologist is known as the father of modern Botox injections.

-Owing to its use for eye care and its esthetic use around the eyes, your optometrist is well-equipped to help you with any concerns that may require Botox.
+Owing to its use for eye care and its aesthetic use around the eyes, your optometrist is well-equipped to help you with any concerns that may require Botox.

 To learn more, schedule a constultation today.